 We have nearly two decades of experience helping people like you seek fair and just compensation after their rights were violated at work.
 You can take advantage of our free confidential consultation to tell us about your claim and learn about the legal options we can help you use.
 You do not pay Rod Smith Law PLLC any fees unless we win.

-If you would like to schedule your free initial consultation, please contact Rod Smith Law PLLC online or by calling (304) 553-0337.
+If you would like to schedule your free initial consultation, please call Rod Smith Law PLLC at (304) 406-7076 or contact us online!